ka411/Inventory-management-Agent/README.md

 📦 Inventory-management-Agent
 An intelligent automation system built using n8n that streamlines inventory management by automatically tracking and updating product details such as name, price, and quantity.
-This project was independently designed and developed to demonstrate how low-code tools can solve real-world inventory problems efficiently.
+This project was independently designed and developed to demonstrate how low-code tools can efficiently solve real-world inventory problems.

 🚀 Features
 🔄 Automated Inventory Updates: Tracks changes in stock levels without manual input.